dfinity/motoko/design/StableMemory.md

 Stable memory is currently hidden behind the abstraction of stable variables, which we will still need to maintain.
-The current implementation of stable variables stores all variables as a Candid(ish) record of _stable_ fields, starting at stable memory address 0 with initial word encoding size (in bytes?) followed by contents.
+The current implementation of stable variables stores all variables as a Candidish record of _stable_ fields, starting at stable memory address 0 with initial word encoding size (in bytes?) followed by contents.
+(Candidish is the Motoko extension of Candid to support mutable data.)

 Starting from a clean slate, we would extend this so all user-defined StableMemory is stored at a low address, with _stable variable_ data stored just